freesunshine0316/neural-graph-to-seq-mp/README.md

 ### Vocabulary extraction
 After having the JSON files, you can extract vocabularies with our released scripts in the [data](./data/) sub-directory.
+We also encourage you to write your own scripts.

 ## Training